Tylenol (Acetaminophen)

 Acetaminophen Overdose and Liver Failure

 Acetaminophen overdose ranks as the second leading reason for liver transplants around the world.
-In the United States, it is the top cause of liver failure.
-Each year, acetaminophen poisoning leads to about 56,000 visits to emergency rooms and causes 2,600 hospitalizations, resulting in approximately 500 deaths annually.
+In the U.S, it is the top cause of liver failure.
+Each year, acetaminophen poisoning leads to approximately 56,000 visits to emergency rooms, 2,600 hospitalizations and 500 deaths.

 About half of these poisonings happen accidentally, often because people misunderstand the dosing instructions or use multiple acetaminophen-containing products at once.